dhellmann/pymotw-3/source/xmlrpc.client/index.rst

     $ python3 xmlrpc_Binary.py

-    Local string: This is a string with control characters As binary: This is a string with control characters As string:
+    Local string: b'This is a string with control characters\x00' As binary: b'This is a string with control characters\x00'

-    ERROR: <Fault 1: "<class 'xml.parsers.expat.ExpatError'>:not
-    well-formed (invalid token): line 6, column 55">
+    ERROR: not well-formed (invalid token): line 6, column 55

 :class:`Binary` objects can also be used to send objects using :mod:`pickle`.
 The normal security issues related to sending what